 First and foremost, you must consult your baby’s pediatrician before offering prune juice to your baby.
-It is generally recommended not to give prune juice to babies younger than 6 months – breast or formula fed.
-Once your baby hits 6 months and is constipated, start with a 25% juice and 75% water combination offered only occasionally.
+Remember that you should not give prune juice to babies younger than 6 months.

 Preparation of prune juice is simple and easy.
-All one needs to do is:
+Following are two yummy prune juice recipes for babies:

-On the other hand, if you discover your little one does not like the taste of prune juice, you could try out making some prune smoothie which the baby is sure to relish
+If your little one does not like the taste of prune juice, you could try out making a prune smoothie which your baby will surely relish.

-Just blend all the above mentioned ingredients together in your blender and lo and behold!
+Just blend all the above-mentioned ingredients together in your blender and lo and behold!
 Your delicious smoothie is all ready for your little one.
-Most kids love this taste and it is much easier to get them drink up the smoothie rather than making them drink pure prune juice.
+Most kids love this taste and it is much easier to get them to drink up the smoothie rather than making them drink pure prune juice.

-Under the guidance of your doctor, you may offer a little prune juice to your baby daily if constipation is an ongoing battle for her.
-However, if the issue arises occasionally, it may be given only as needed.
+Under the guidance of your doctor, you may offer a little prune juice to your baby daily if constipation is an ongoing battle for them.
+However, if the issue arises occasionally, you can give them this juice as per need.
 Although prune juice has been proven to have excellent results for constipation in toddlers or any person, regardless of age, they do have mild side effects if consumed in excess.
-They can trigger gas, bloating of the tummy or even diarrhea if consume excessively.
-They can also cause tummy ache in toddlers.
-So make sure you get the perfect approved recipe for preparing prune juice for your toddler apart from ensuring the right quantity that is required according to their respective age.

-So if you are at the end of your tether not knowing how to cope up with the constipation issue your toddler is grappling with do try out prune juice and see how its magic works on your little one.
+If you are at the end of your tether not knowing how to cope with the constipation issue your toddler is grappling with, do try out prune juice and see how its magic works on your little one.

 Tiny babies cannot chew anything.
 For young babies, dried prunes can be quite hard.
 They tend to stick to the teeth.

-No. it is recommended only for children above 6 months of age.
-Until 6 months, the babies’ stomachs are very sensitive and prunes can irritate.
+No. It is recommended only for children above 6 months of age.
+Until 6 months, the babies’ stomachs are very sensitive and prunes can irritate them.